utilmeta/utilmeta-py/docs/en/guide/client.md

 {'a': '1', 'b': '2'}
 ```

-### Cookies session persistence
+### Cookies and Session

-A common requirement for a client is to provide a Session mechanism that, like a browser, can save and remember Cookies set in response and send them in the request.
+A common requirement for a client is to provide a Session mechanism like a browser, can save and remember **Cookies** set in response and send them in the following requests.
 The Client class has such a mechanism built in.

-When the response to your request contains a `Set-Cookie` response header, the Client class parses the cookies and stores them, and the Client class carries them in subsequent requests.
+When the response to your request contains a `Set-Cookie` response header, the Client parses the cookies and stores them, then carries them in subsequent requests.

-#### Isolate a session with a `with` statement
+#### Isolate session using `with`

 If you want the session state in the Client class to be kept in only a part of the code block, you can use `with` statements to organize and isolate these sessions.
-When the `with` statement exits, the session state in the client, such as cookies, will be cleaned up.
+When the `with` statement exits, the session state in the client such as cookies, will be cleaned up.

 ```python
 client = UserClient(